y0mingzhang/openai-api-cache/README.md

 ## What is this

-A cache wrapper for GPT-3/Jurassic API requests to avoid duplicate requests.
+A cache wrapper for OpenAI's API to avoid duplicate requests.

 ## Dependency